javierflores/CodeChallenge/README.md

 1)	All apex code should have proper error handling, should follow best practices.
 2)	Code should be performant.

-# Additional improvements
+# Additional comments and recommendations
+## Recommendations
-1. UI interface improvement.
+1. UI interface improvements based on the SFDC design system.
-2. Handle duplicates queries.
+2. Handle duplicates queries when consult the same zip code.

+## Comments
+1. Test apex classes not included.
+2. JS test functions not included (JEST).